cijiugechu/booru/README.md

 ![ci-badge][] [![crates.io version]][crates.io link]
-# booru-rs
+# `booru`
-An async Booru client for Rust
+An async Booru client for Rust.

+> Note: This project has been forked from [booru-rs](https://github.com/ajiiisai/booru-rs) since September of 2023, but a lot has changed.

 ##  Overview
 The client currently supports: